Dherse/masterproef/content/4_phos.typ

 === Unconstrained <sec_unconstrained>

-As mentioned in @sec_constraints, constraints only work for non-cyclic constraints, however this limitations removes the advantage of having a recirculating mesh inside of the photonic processor.
+As mentioned in @sec_constraints, constraints only work for non-cyclic cases#footnote[That is, constraints that do not depend on themselves.], however this limitations removes the advantage of having a recirculating mesh inside of the photonic processor.
 Therefore, as was previously mentioned, @phos must provide a way to express blocks where the constraints are not automatically inferred, but must be manually specified.
 This is done by using the `unconstrained` keyword, which allows the user to specify the constraints manually at the boundary of a synthesizable block.
 An example of an unconstrained block can be seen in @lst_ex_unconstrained.

 Additionally, unconstrained block allow the user to create their own signal, without needing to use a source intrinsic.
 This semantic is useful for creating recirculating elements in the photonic processor, as it allows the user to create temporary variables containing signals.